capgemini-psdu/build-your-own-hubot/README.md

 - HUBOT_S3_BRAIN_SAVE_INTERVAL - interval in seconds for brain storage.
 PSD2obot has been set for a 24 hour interval.
 - HUBOT_S3_BRAIN_NOT_REQUIRED - switches off s3 storage when true to allow local running/testing of PSD2obot.

 The backup script is a lightly modified version of the npm packaged hubot-s3-brain script which uses more security credential parameters.
-The original script can be found at: https://www.npmjs.com/package/hubot-s3-brain
+The original script can be found at: https://www.npmjs.com/package/hubot-s3-brain.
+As the PSD2obot runs on amazon EC2, it uses a configured IAM role to enable S3 access.